LA County sheriff's race: Robert Luna again pads lead in bid to unseat Sheriff Alex Villanueva

-LOS ANGELES (CNS) -- Former Long Beach Police Chief Robert Luna again stretched his lead Monday as vote-counting continued in his bid to unseat incumbent Los Angeles County Sheriff Alex Villanueva.
+LOS ANGELES (CNS) -- Former Long Beach Police Chief Robert Luna continues to stretch his lead in his bid to unseat incumbent Los Angeles County Sheriff Alex Villanueva as new results are expected on Tuesday afternoon.

 The results from last Tuesday's election currently stand at 987,730 votes for Luna, or 59.8%, and 662,893 for Villanueva, or 40.2%.